perryprog/JMBlog/rules.md

 - No advertising other minecraft or discord servers.
 - Voice chat is not moderated.
 Use at your own risk.
 - Common Sense: Just have some common sense.
 Please.
 - Griefing: surprise, it's not allowed!
-Depending on the severity, you will get a warning → one to three day ban → seven day → perma ban
 - Inappropriate skins or usernames aren't allowed.
 You will get a warning → kick → one day ban (until you change your skin/username)
+- Failure to follow these rules will result in a warning → a mute → one day ban → 7 day ban → perm ban, unless otherwise specified

 #### JustCreative